JOHN A. GOWAN

 The group position at the Divine level is represented as the Christian Trinity and the 4 Living Creatures surrounding the throne of God.
 This is a Biblical vision which seems to have penetrated to the highest level.
 The Creatures evidently represent aspects of Divine power.
 7 Elohim (4 + 3, rather than 4 x 3), are also represented as modes of activity or spirits emanating from the Divine Being.
 The Cross and the Tetragrammaton (YHWH) are both 4-part representations of the Divinity.
 The Hindu Trinity (Trimurti) of Brahma, Siva, and Vishnu (creator, destroyer, preserver) also belong here.

-begins with a unitary state of First Principle.
-This is then
+of Divine Order begins with a unitary state of First Principle.

-divided into the male - female polarities of Yin-Yang, then
+This is then divided into the male - female polarities of

-further divided into two complete 4x3 representations of these
+Yin-Yang, then further divided into two complete 4x3